Shubham-123456/Maven-Market-Data-Analysis-Power-BI-Dashboard/README.md

 3. Map Visualization: Analyzes region-wise or country-wise sales distribution.
 4. Slicers: Enable dynamic filtering of data based on region.
 5. Interactive Dashboard: Combines the above elements to provide a cohesive and easy-to-navigate interface for exploring key insights.
+6. Notes: Displays the key insights of the project.

 ## Key Performance Indicators (KPIs)